zhiburt/niping/README.md

 `niping` is tend to be similar with original `ping` interface.
 Currently it supports only IpV4 and a small bunch of options.
 The unresolved issues is showed in the 0f864b521aa266a93fd847af7d6d363743fb36e4 description.

 ## Usage

 You use it with cargo or build it by `cargo install`.
+And to open new socket you should have the correct right.
+Therefore you may do that under superuser.

 Basic example.